garysweaver/irie/README.md

 * Actionizer supports flexible request param based filtering and ordering, both with defaults, quick to write lambda queries and filters, and a relational param syntax.
 * Inherited Resources has some finder options by request param value, and relies more heavily on fat models to handle behavior.

-Review both, and any other solutions you can find, and decide what fits best for you.
+Review both and any other solutions you can find, and decide what fits best for you.

 ### Installation